pepsivstim/tchu.me/src/content/posts/if-everyone-builds-it-everyone-dies.md

 ---
 title: "If Anyone Builds it Everyone Dies"
-date: "2025-12-27"
+date: "2025-12-29"
-excerpt: "a condensed look at notable points from the book"
+excerpt: "a look at notable points from the book"
 image: "/images/if-anyone-builds-it-everyone-dies.png"
 ---
 After stumbling across Hank Green's [recent video](https://www.youtube.com/watch?v=5CKuiuc5cJM),  I was quickly engrossed in his hour-long discussion with Nate Soares about the **AI alignment problem**.
 Soares and Eliezer Yudkowsky co-authored *If Anyone Builds It Everyone Dies*.